WLC Releases Second Phase of Research on Challenges for Working Women

 Tiffany O'Donnell, CEO Women Lead Change

-As part of that charge, Women Lead Change takes seriously the importance of collecting reliable data about the state of women in Iowa.
+Women Lead Change takes seriously the importance of collecting reliable data about the state of women in Iowa.
 For this reason, Women Lead Change has commissioned and partnered with other statewide organizations to fund four separate research studies.
 The following Women Lead Change research reports are available for download.

 Iowa Women in Leadership Study - Phase II (2016)